-Colibri Ecotourism Award - Planeta.com
+Colibri Ecotourism Award

 Francisco Verastegui (2007)

-The 2007 Colibri Ecotourism Award was presented to Francisco Verástegui, who created Mexico’s first city map of notable and historic trees.
+The 2007 Colibri Ecotourism Award was presented to the late Francisco Verástegui, who created Mexico’s first city map of notable and historic trees.

 Flickr